daniel-e/rustml/pipeline/README.md

 * call `pipe_config` to create a Makefile that contains all dependencies between the subtasks
 * call `make` to build the subtasks (if not up-to-date) and execute the pipeline

-The Rustml pipeline uses GNU Make to model the dependencies between the subtasks so that only those parts of the pipeline needs to be rebuild and executed that have changed.
-Even changes in the configuration file are handled in a clever way.
-If the configuration is modified only those binaries are rebuild which are affected by the change.
+The Rustml pipeline uses GNU Make to model the dependencies between the data and the subtasks so that only those parts of the pipeline needs to be rebuild and executed that have changed.
+This approach helps reducing the execution time of the pipeline by avoiding the execution of subtasks which would produce the same results because nothing has changed.